 This trip offers a healthy dose of horseback riding and day-hiking adventures.
 Every campsite has tons of options for day hike or day riding activities.
 The rides between campsites are through mostly open meadows and average about 12 miles per day.
-We usually visit 2-3 different campsites, giving you great variety.
 The wildlife are abundant, and the wildflowers are amazing this time of year.
-Definitely bring your camera.
+This is the best trip for for photography of wildlife and wildflowers.
 If you are a professional photographer, or aspiring amateur, bring the appropriate lenses, etc as you'll find you are using them extensively.

 Of particular interest, due to the absolute remote nature of the Bob Marshall, there is zero light polution, and near perfectly clear skies.
 The deep evening star gazing is intensely beautful, where you can see brilliantly our evening constellations, the Milky Way galaxy, and numerous shooting stars.
 This is a unique and rare opportunity to see our night time sky in a way you've not seen it before.
 The days are long out here, so plan on staying up late as sunset is about 10pm.

 Additionally, this trip comes out on 7/2.
 If your schedule permits, we encourage you to take advantage of our Choteau 4th of July activities.
 This is a great western 4th experience in our small town, which draws thousands of visitors from around the region.
 There will be parades, fireworks, and of course a western rodeo.
 Great family fun and lots of things to do right after your trip ends.